Workload Anxiety in IT: Understanding and Overcoming the Challenge

 Here, any employee can give a digital "kudos" for appreciating a colleague's hard work.
 Employees can track and redeem these points for gift cards, corporate items, or other rewards.

-To overcome workload anxiety in IT employees, you need to reflect on what’s causing it — and your employees are the best people to answer this question.
+To overcome workload anxiety in IT employees, you need to reflect on what's causing it, and your employees are the best people to answer this question.
 So, run internal surveys and polls to understand the specific challenges of increased workload.

 Regular surveys identify unique pain points and let employees voice their concerns and experiences.
-This feedback helps management root-cause analysis of workload anxiety, such as excessive tasks, unrealistic deadlines, or inadequate resources.
+This feedback helps management with root-cause analysis of workload anxiety, such as excessive tasks, unrealistic deadlines, or inadequate resources.

 Ensure the questions are pointed and direct to specific elements of the employee's job.
 The questionnaire can have multiple-choice and Likert scale questions along with open-ended queries.
 Here are three examples: